 The average life span of a reed or bamboo fence is estimated to be around 15 to 20 years.
 For best results, the materials need to go through a treatment process first, which typically involves embedding boric acid into the bamboo or reed fibers.
 Without this treatment, the fibers become far more susceptible to mold and rot and will last only a few years.

-Just like wood, bamboo and reed can be stained or painted any color and protected with sealants.
+Just like wood, bamboo and reed can be painted any color and protected with sealants.
 They are both versatile and environmentally friendly options.
 The choice of bamboo versus reed depends on your budget and how thick you want each "stick" to appear in the fence.